TheDavSmasher/BossesHelper/README.md

 end
 ```

 An `onBegin()` function must be provided, which holds the code the attack will execute.
 Given that it's also its own files, any number of local functions can be defined and used within the function.
-Each file is provided with a reference to the `player`, the Boss's `puppet`, and multiple controller delegate functions under `bossAttack`, as well as access to all helper functions.
+Each file is provided with a reference to the `player`, the Boss's ID under `bossID`, the Boss's `puppet`, and multiple controller delegate functions under `bossAttack`, as well as access to all regular helper functions.

 ### Events